nightscout/trio-docs/docs/configuration/settings/algorithm/smb_settings.md

 !!! summary "Highlights"

-    - UAMs should be enabled **first**, then other SMBs should be enabled as needed.
+    - UAMs should be enabled when SMBs are enabled.
     - If entering carbs and/or bolusing: Max UAM Basal Minutes should be set **lower** than Max SMB Basal Minutes.
     - If **NOT** entering carbs and/or bolusing (FCL): Max UAM Basal Minutes should be set **higher** than Max SMB Basal Minutes.
     - Super micro boluses (SMB) often include your basal insulin.
 Your basal rate will be temporarily reduced after an SMB is delivered to prevent overdosing insulin.